Integrated Foundation Year BA/BSc(Hons)

 Textile Design BA(Hons)

-On our textile design course, you’ll be part of a vibrant, supportive community of multidisciplinary textile designers and makers.
+On our textile design degree, you’ll be part of a vibrant, supportive community of multidisciplinary textile designers and makers.
 You’ll discover...

 Specialist staff from your course discipline will contribute to the learning and teaching on your Integrated Foundation Year degree.
 Our lecturers are often practising professionals and academic researchers who can give you first-hand knowledge of the creative industries.
 Depending on your course, you may be taught by the following staff members.